How SAFEs Convert: An Interactive Guide for Founders

 This explains why investors typically negotiate both a cap and a discount even though one might seem redundant.
 The cap protects against high valuations (the investor's best-case scenario), while the discount protects against disappointing valuations that come in near the cap (the investor's worst-case scenario within a successful outcome).

 When modeling your dilution, focus most attention on the cap in capped SAFEs.
 Unless you anticipate a down round or flat valuation, the cap will drive the conversion math.
-Reserve mental energy for the discount only if your Series A valuation might come in close to your SAFE caps.

 The Uncapped MFN SAFE